Learning Navigation Behaviors End-to-End with AutoRL: INTRODUCTION

 To do so, we rely on deep Reinforcement Learning (RL), which has shown great progress in visual navigation \cite{vin} and video games \cite{atari-paper}.
-RL learns policies which map between observations and controls to maximize the cumulative return \cite{bartoBook98}, and deep RL has enabled learning tasks that have been difficult or impossible to program manually, from matching human performance at Atari \cite{atari-paper} to locomotion of humanoid figures \cite{dm-curriculum}.
-In particular, we focus on DDPG \cite{ddpg}, a state of the art continuous state and action deep reinforcement learning algorithm.
-However, training even simple tasks can fail if rewards are sparse - that is, if the success conditions of the true objective are hard to discover \cite{montezumaRevenge}; this is true for navigation in large spaces.
-Reward shaping \cite{reward-shaping-nn,reward_shaping,reward_shaping_robots} addresses this problem by introducing a proxy reward function that is less sparse than the true objective.
+RL learns policies that map between observations and controls to maximize the cumulative return.
+Deep RL has enabled learning tasks that have been difficult or impossible to program manually, from matching human performance \cite{atari-paper} to locomotion of humanoid figures \cite{dm-curriculum}.
+Despite the promise of deep RL, training these policies is difficult and requires careful consideration when selecting the reward function and choosing the neural network architecture.
+Specifically, training even simple tasks can fail if rewards are sparse - that is, if the success conditions of the true objective are hard to discover \cite{montezumaRevenge}; this is true for navigation in large spaces.
+Reward shaping \cite{reward_shaping,reward_shaping_robots} addresses this problem by introducing a proxy reward function that is less sparse than the true objective.
 However, poorly chosen shaped rewards can lead to pathologies where agents learn to exploit the reward function or to terminate the episode early \cite{ai-death}.
 Designing good reward functions is well understood for some areas (\eg video games \cite{atari-paper}), but for most tasks, including navigation, it remains a black art.

-Even with a well-behaved reward function, many state-of-the-art deep RL methods for continuous state and action spaces, including DDPG, are unstable learners.
-To overcome this, hyperparameter tuning can help determine the best network architecture and algorithmic parameters for a class of problems.
-Gradient-free methods, such as Covariance Matrix Adaptation Evolution Strategy (CMA-ES) \cite{cmaes}, can transform an algorithm that fails to converge into one that produces near-optimal policies.
-This strategy suggests learning the reward function from a space of possible reward functions using large-scale hyperparameter optimization over the true objective is a possibility.
+Similarly, selection of neural network architecture often consists of trial and error, and remains another source of training difficulties.